nguyedt/GreenLabelingCausal/README.md

 ## Notes

-This repository is intended as a research portfolio artifact.
+This repository is intended as a portfolio artifact.
 Code and raw data can be available upon personal request.

 ---